Neon Rainbow Striped Crochet Hat

 Joining the Hat

 To join the panel together to form a hat, you will lay it down flat.
 Join the two short ends together.
 Attach the yarn needle to the yarn tail.
-Weave up the side of the hat to join the two short ends of the panel together to form a tube.
+Weave up the side of the hat to join the two short ends of the panel together to create a tube.

 You can use the mattress stitch to join also, but it is up to you to use the method you feel more comfortable with when you close up this hat.